 For middle school students living within the district defined boundaries for CKM, school counselors will visit the district’s middle schools to enroll eighth grade students for their freshmen year.

 Non-freshmen students may be enrolled at CKM’s main office on campus.
 Parents are strongly encouraged to enroll their students as soon as possible once they locate within the school’s attendance area.

 Students living outside the CKM attendance area

 For students living outside CKM’s attendance area and SCUSD defined boundaries, the school accepts students on a space available basis through either an intra-district or inter-district permit.
-Call SCUSD’s Student Hearing and Placement Office (916) 643-2175 for assistance.
+Call SCUSD’s Enrollment Office at (916) 643-2400 for assistance.

 The enrollment process pertains to prospective students (freshmen or other new students).
 Once a student has been enrolled at CKM, only students on inter- or intra-district permits may be required to repeat the process for subsequent academic school years.